ZhichengKai/ZhichengKai.github.io/_teaching/2023-winter-teaching-1.md

 location: "Ann Arbor, MI"
 ---

 The Graduate student instructor (GSI) is in charge of grading quizzes and exams, providing review lectures, and designing homework questions.
-ME320 Fluid Mechanics I is a required course for ME undergrad students.
+ME320 Fluid Mechanics I is a required course for ME undergraduate students.